mtmanning93/Reach_reports/README.md

 ### Home
 --------
 The 'home' page has a bold and simple design, using large landscape imagery.
 The images are of different mountain activites, relating to the target audience, and the sites image; motivating and adventurous.
 The images are selected at random each time the page loads giving users a fun experience.
-Over the images is an inspring mountain quote which also is chosen at random on page load.
+Over the images is an inspiring mountain quote which also is chosen at random on page load.
 More functionality is provided by 2 large buttons.
-The buttons link to the 'reports' list page and to the 'signup' page for unregistered users, whilst linking to 'create report' page for registered users.
+The buttons link to the 'reports' list page and to the 'signup' page for unregistered users, whilst linking to the 'create report' page for registered users.

 <details>
 <summary>Home Page Screenshots</summary>